-Further advice on the role of public officials can be sought from the Conduct and Ethics Unit at firstname.lastname@example.org.
+Further advice on the role of public officials can be sought from the Employee Conduct and Ethics Section at firstname.lastname@example.org.

 The Secretary has specific responsibilities that include establishing PID Act procedures, investigating and providing reports on disclosures and ensuring that appropriate action is taken in relation to recommendations arising from an investigation.

-The Secretary has delegated all of his powers and functions under the PID Act to the Chief People Officer, Corporate Management Group (CPO CMG).
+The Secretary has delegated all powers and functions under the PID Act to the Department's Chief People Officer (CPO).

-Authorised Officers are senior officers (appointed by the Secretary or his delegate) who are authorised to receive reports of disclosable conduct and have a range of decision-making, notification and other responsibilities under the PID Act.
+Authorised Officers are senior officers (appointed by the Secretary or the Chief People Officer) who are authorised to receive reports of disclosable conduct and have a range of decision-making, notification and other responsibilities under the PID Act.